Submit by January 31, 2024

-Volunteers are sought to serve as members on the International Public Sector Accounting Standards Board (IPSASB), an independent standard-setting body that serves the public interest by setting high-quality accounting standards for use by public sector entities around the world in the preparation of general purpose financial reports.
+A worldwide search has launched for volunteers to serve as members on the International Public Sector Accounting Standards Board (IPSASB), an independent standard-setting body that serves the public interest by setting high-quality standards for use by public sector entities globally in the preparation of general purpose financial reports.

-Volunteers’ initial three-year term of service will commence January 1, 2024.
-Candidates will ideally have a public sector background and/or experience in standard setting to be able to contribute value to the work of the Board.
-English proficiency (both written and oral) is essential, as this is the language in which the IPSASB operates, although nominations from jurisdictions where English is not the main language, are encouraged.
+The initial-term of service for these volunteers will span three years, commencing on January 1, 2025.
+Candidates will ideally have a public sector background, with experience in standard setting and/or sustainability reporting.
+Out for comment now, the IPSASB’s draft Strategy and Work Program 2024-2028 proposes a shift from developing new standards towards maintaining the IPSAS suite of standards, and embeds the Board’s work in public sector sustainability reporting.
+Volunteers who can contribute to the changing scope and focus of the Board’s work are especially sought.
+English proficiency (both written and oral) is essential, as this is the language in which the IPSASB operates, although nominations from jurisdictions where English is not the predominant language, are encouraged.

-Nominations of qualified candidates from all regions of the world are encouraged, with a particular emphasis on Francophone Africa, Latin America, and the Caribbean.
+Nominations from all regions of the world are encouraged, with a particular emphasis on qualified candidates from both Asia and Europe.
 Nominations from a wide range of relevant backgrounds are sought, including, but not limited to, candidates from:

 - Users of general purpose financial reports, such as parliamentarians, budget offices, and credit-rating agencies;